 Could attainment of these internal strengths one day replace today’s notions of success?
 Instead of equating success with test scores, social status, or money, could we dare consider a future where happiness, flourishing, and internal strengths are associated with success?

 Many activities and programs foster positive strengths in young people of all ages.
 Relationships with adults also increase children’s capacity to thrive.
 When we approach youth development from a strengths-based perspective, we ask questions like: What kinds of activities, experiences, and relationships help young people mature into healthy, thriving adults and citizens?
 Stated differently: What are the roots that enable children to flourish, learn, and act in ways that bring happiness to themselves and society?

 Young people flourish when parents, teachers, coaches, mentors, and a variety of other adults show up and do good work.
 How well each of us succeeds makes a difference to every child – and to every nation.
 So let’s change the conversation – and begin to ask questions that help kids develop the capacity to thrive in life!

-This positive approach to development guided my recent research study, Civic Learning at the Edge: Transformative Stories of Highly Engaged Youth.
+This positive approach to development guided the research in my book, Tomorrow’s Change Makers: Reclaiming the Power of Citizenship for a New Generation.
 Rather than asking why young people are not as engaged in civic causes as were previous generations, I sought out young people who were highly engaged in work on social and environmental issues.
 Then I analyzed their stories.
 What I found were common themes that fostered their paths to active citizenship.
 Their voices were both inspirational and instructive as they shared how their families, teachers, and community leaders positively influenced their lives!

 Youth Development in Your Community